Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 After some time, another volunteer decides to turn Buddhův život into an Audiobook.
 The name of the volunteer is Good Narrator. <br><br>

 Good Narrator narrates the book and the name of the audiobook is also Buddhův život.
-What kind of notice should he associate with his audiobook?
+What kind of CC notice should be used for the audiobook?
 This is a possible solution.

 <div class="citace" markdown="1">
 The title of this audiobook is Buddhův život.
-It is was created of a book that was originally written in English and later it was translated into the Czech language.
+It is was made of a book that was originally written in English and later it was translated into the Czech language.
 The title of the English original is The Life of the Buddha and the title of the Czech translation is also Buddhův život.<br><br>

 The Life of the Buddha was written by Good Author and it is licensed under the CC-Zero license:<br>